 Homemade soft pretzel rolls come together quickly with a few basic kitchen ingredients.
 For the best results, follow my step photos and detailed instructions.
 You’ll love this dinner version of soft pretzels!

 Meet soft pretzel rolls, the mealtime-appropriate version of soft pretzels.
 Instead of shaping the dough into traditional pretzels, we simply craft the dough into balls.
 Like soft pretzel bites, but bigger!
 I know we all like the sounds of that.
 There’s a lot to cover today so let’s dive right in.

 These Soft Pretzel Rolls Are:

 - Made with 7 basic ingredients

 - Easier than you think

 - Baked to golden brown perfection

 Behind the Recipe

 Are you familiar with my soft pretzels recipe?
 It’s a completely un-intimidating approach to making pretzels from scratch.
 If you have zero skill in the kitchen, you can make homemade soft pretzels.
-For soft pretzel rolls, we skip the twisting/shaping and form the dough into balls.
+I even turned this recipe into soft pretzel knots, too.
+But for soft pretzel rolls, we skip the twisting/shaping and form the dough into balls.
 Much easier.